haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021-11-29 aMSE 0.0.1 Removed datadir.
+Started implementing
+    hyper-stability while keeping the interface the same, so that the results from sizemod can be used.

 -   2021-11-23 aMSE 0.0.0.1 Added functions to simplify the optimization of AvRec relative to the CPUE data after initial parameter estimation for each SAU using the sizemod package.
 Also added a